Guide

 How to reduce screen time on Instagram

 Screen Time limits and app timers tell you to stop, but they don't change what makes Instagram hard to put down.
 The feed is still full of reels, suggested posts, and ads when you reopen it.
-Zen Social removes those instead.
+A feed filter removes those instead.

 Why time limits fail